Ceremonial-Grade Matcha Green Tea: 800+ Years Of Tradition

 But there’s more to what makes our matcha a cut above the rest: Our Organic Matcha Power® is hand-harvested in early spring from only the youngest, sprouting leaves of the heirloom tea plants.
 Each leaf is inspected to make sure it meets the highest ceremonial-grade matcha standards.

 Then it’s carefully prepared in the ancient traditional manner, slowly cold-milled into an ultra-fine, jade-green powder on a patented, ceramic stone-tipped mill.
-After that it’s vacuum-packed to protect all of its unique healing properties.
+After that it’s vacuum-packed to protect all of its uniquely nourishing properties.

 The “Greenest” of all Green Teas

-If you haven’t figured out by now, genuine, certified-organic matcha is something that takes effort to produce and isn’t available at local big box stores.
+If you haven’t figured out by now, genuine, certified organic matcha is something that takes effort to produce and isn’t available at local big box stores.
 Our ceremonial matcha is organically grown under the most pristine conditions, and is naturally processed without the use of any solvents, chemicals, or other compromising substances.
-We regularly test our matcha to make sure you’re getting nothing but the purest, safest matcha, free of heavy metals, radiation, microbes, and more.
+We regularly test our matcha to make sure you’re getting nothing but the purest, safest matcha, free of heavy metals, microbial contamination, and more.

 An Antioxidant Powerhouse

 When traditionally made, genuine matcha is packed with unique, well-researched antioxidants like the famous catechin EGCG that supports healthy aging.
-The USDA’s ORAC test method results show that matcha is about 10 times greater in antioxidant potency than so-called “superfoods” like acai berry, dark chocolate, goji berries, and several other trending fad foods.
+Scientific data reveals that the antioxidant capacity of matcha significantly exceeds that of green tea and top superfoods like acai berry, dark chocolate, and goji berries.

 What Is the Best Ceremonial-Grade Matcha?